Youth Race Team

 The GSC Youth Race Team meets the needs of young sailors looking to get an early introduction to the world of racing.

-The Optimist is a highly competitive fleet nationally and internationally, and the majority of recent Olympic sailors began their careers in the Optimist sailboat.
+The Optimist is a highly competitive fleet nationally and internationally, and the majority of recent Olympic sailors began sailing in an Optimist sailboat.

 At the Glenmore Sailing Club, we are committed to excellence both on and off the water.
 The goal of the Optimist Race Team is to give children with some sailing experience, the opportunity to take the leap in to racing at a young age.
 We encourage a fun and safe learning environment.